stepyn/gr-lora-sdr/README.md

 sudo make install
 ```
 ## Issues
-`ImportError: libspdlog.so.1.11: cannot open shared object file: No such file or directory`

-Your program requires the libspdlog.so.1.11 library, but the system cannot find it.
-This means that either the library is not installed or the system does not know where to find it.

 - **Problem when terminal closes instantly:**

 GNU Radio runs the script with the command: